National Origin Discrimination - Equal Employment Opportunity

 Immigration-Related Practices Which May Be Discriminatory

 The Immigration Reform and Control Act of 1986 (IRCA) requires employers to prove all employees hired after November 6, 1986, are legally authorized to work in the United States.
 IRCA also prohibits discrimination based on national origin or citizenship.
 An employer who singles out individuals of a particular national origin or individuals who appear to be foreign to provide employment verification may have violated both IRCA and Title VII.
 Employers who impose citizenship requirements or give preference to U.S. citizens in hiring or employment opportunities may have violated IRCA, unless these are legal or contractual requirements for particular jobs.
 Employers also may have violated Title VII if a requirement or preference has the purpose or effect of discriminating against individuals of a particular national origin.
-For more information contact the EEO Office or call (831) 656-7610/2025.
+For more information contact the EEO Office at (831) 656-3600.

 Speak-English Only Rule

 A rule requiring employees to speak only English at all times on the job may violate Title VII, unless an employer shows it is necessary for conducting business.
 If an employer believes the English-only rule is critical for business purposes, employees have to be told when they must speak English and the consequences for violating the rule.
 Any negative employment decision based on breaking the English-only rule will considered evidence of discrimination if the employer did not tell employees of the rule.